spilman6/courses/pages/version-control-essentials/cli-navigation.md

 - `ls/dir`: List the files and folders in the current directory (folder).
 The command prompt uses `dir` and the terminal uses `ls`, but for the most part they work the same way.

 - `cd`: Change directories.
 For example, `cd MyProject` will take you to the myProject folder, assuming it exists in the current directory.
-You can also use `cd ..` to go up to the parent directory, or `cd ~` to go to your home directory.
+You can also use `cd ..` to go up to the parent directory, or `cd ~` to go to your home/user directory.
 You can also combine them with slashes to navigate to a specific directory, such as `cd ~/../Joe/Desktop`, which will take you to the Desktop folder for the user Joe (assuming that user exists).

 - `mkdir`: Make a new directory.
 For example, `mkdir MyProject` will create a new folder called MyProject in the current directory.